jfw2855/BioInv_Project/README.md

 - This API will verify a user's email

-Goal:
+MVP Goal:
 - Build an sample inventory tracking system that allows users from an orgnization to manage laboratory samples
 - An authorized user will have the capability to add,edit, and remove samples
 - Prevents users from delete others samples or containers if not authorized
-- The application will have the capability to have multiple storage locations (freezers, ambient, cold room)
+- Have one storage location that will house all sample boxes

 ## ERD
 https://miro.com/app/board/uXjVOF93Xdg=/?invite_link_id=681946647112